 KL TOWER (MENARA TOWER)

-Standing tall at a height of 421 meters, the KL Tower actually offers better views than the Petronas Tower.
+Standing tall at a height of 421 meters, the KL Tower actually offers better views than the Petronas Tower and is a must in any 2-day Kuala Lumpur itinerary!

-There are two observation decks; one indoor at 276 meters and another one much higher where you can get a 360-view of KL’s skyline.
+There are two observation decks; one indoor at 276 meters and another one at 300 meters where you can get a 360-view of KL’s skyline.
 Test your limits by going inside the skybox made of glass which extends out of the building.
 It’s clearly not for the faint of heart!

 KL FOREST ECO PARK (BUKIT NANAS)

 You may be wondering what to do in Kuala Lumpur to escape the city’s hustle for a while.
-Why not trek along the walking trails and canopy bridge of KL Forest Eco Park?
+Why not trek along the walking trails and canopy bridges of KL Forest Eco Park?

 It’s hard to believe that this small chunk of tropical forest is located right in the heart of the city.
-You won’t hear any noise here except the occasional chirping of birds.
+You won’t hear any noise here apart from the occasional chirping of birds.

 The park is free to explore and is open every day from 7 a.m to 6 p.m but it’s better to go in the morning to avoid the heat.
 Also, be careful on the canopy bridge as some parts are not well-maintained.

-Being one of the top tourist attractions in Kuala Lumpur, Petaling Street is packed with rows of stalls selling everything from souvenirs to knock-off handbags and accessories but most importantly, the foodie’s scene is very present.
+Being one of the top tourist attractions in Kuala Lumpur, Petaling Street is packed with rows of stalls selling everything from souvenirs to knock-off handbags and accessories but most importantly, the foodie’s scene is what attracts most tourists.

 The area is always buzzing with activity and every vendor will be fighting for your attention.
 Test your haggling skills to see if you can score the cheapest price